Back to Lexicon

 \ˌbaɪəˈlɑʤɪkəl\ \eɪʤ\

-The measure of how old a person seems, allowing for the fact the aging of the body takes place at different rates for different people depending on genetic and environmental influences.
+A measure of how old a person appears physiologically, allowing for the fact the ag(e)ing of the body takes place at different rates for different people depending on genetic and environmental influences.
+It is a more sophisticated concept than chronological age, which only measures the number of years lived.

 Keep exploring our Lexicon of Longevity